exoclime/HELIOS-K/docs/index.rst

 HELIOS-K
 ========

-HELIOS-K is an opacity calculator running on GPUs, by Simon Grimm & Kevin Heng.
+| HELIOS-K is an opacity calculator running on GPUs, by Simon Grimm & Kevin Heng.
-University of Bern.
+| Developed at the University of Bern.

 Introduction
 ~~~~~~~~~~~~

-HELIOS-K calculates opacity functions for planetary atmopheres by using opacity line lists from different databases.
-Before the opacity functions can be calculated, the line lists need to be downloaded and preprocessed into files that can be read from HELIOS-K. HELIOS-K provides tools to automatically download and preprocess files from the ExoMol, HITRAN, HITEMP, NIST and Kurucz databases.
+| HELIOS-K calculates opacity functions for planetary atmopheres by using opacity line lists from different databases.
+Before the opacity functions can be calculated, the line lists need to be downloaded and preprocessed into binary files that can be read from HELIOS-K.
+| HELIOS-K provides tools to automatically download and preprocess files from the ExoMol, HITRAN, HITEMP, NIST and Kurucz databases.
-HELIOS-K is running on GPUs and require a Nvidia GPU with compute capability of 2.0 or higher.
+| HELIOS-K is running on GPUs and require a Nvidia GPU with compute capability of 2.0 or higher.

 Setup
 ~~~~~